 We hope you find our website informative and engaging.
 If you have any questions about our website or School, then please call us on 01484 710 123, or visit our contact us page for full details.

-We invite parents and carers of students to provide us with feedback on our school by completing our WHSS Parents Questionnaire.
-You can either do this by completing it online here or by downloading a pdf version here.
+We invite parents and carers of students to provide us with feedback by completing our WHSS Parents Questionnaire.

-Parents and carers can give their views of our school to Ofsted by completing their Parent View Questionnaire.
-Just click on the image below and follow the instructions.
+Parents and carers can also give their views of our school to Ofsted by completing their Parent View Questionnaire.
+Just click on the link below and follow the instructions.
 You can also see what other parents/carers think about our school.